i-xfliu/SOEN6111/README.md

 2. #### Matrix factorization-based collaborative filtering

    The users listening history is a user behavior dataset, which doesn't explicitly reflect the taste of users, thus it's called implicit feedback.
-If we use the statistic method to construct user preferences, can lose some information contained in listening history.
-   For implicit feedback, we can use matrix factorization-based collaborative filtering to implement a recommendations system.
-Spark.mllib.recommendation.ALS model is a good choice to handle implicit feedback dataset, the model can find latent factors in the listening history dataset.
+If we use the statistic method to construct user preferences directly, it will lose some information contained in listening history.
+For implicit feedback, we use matrix factorization-based collaborative filtering to implement a recommendations system.
+Apache Spark ML implements ALS for collaborative filtering, a very popular algorithm for making recommendations.
+ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
+It factors the user to item matrix A into the user-to-feature matrix U and the item-to-feature matrix M: It runs the ALS algorithm in a parallel fashion.
+The ALS algorithm should uncover the latent factors that explain the observed user to item ratings and tries to find optimal factor weights to minimize the least squares between predicted and actual ratings.
+[N1].
+   ##### Train model
+    ```
+   ALS(maxIter=5, regParam=0.01, userCol="id_user", itemCol="id_track", ratingCol="count",
+              implicitPrefs=True,
+              coldStartStrategy="drop")
+   model = als.fit(training)
+    ```
+   #####
 3. #### Evaluation

    We will use some metrics to elevalute the models, such as recall, precise, mAP and AUC.